A Nabatean city on the Incense Route, which became an impressive desert city during the Roman and Byzantine periods.

 Inside the room, a reconstruction of the winery in operation.
 Wine production was one of the main sources of income in the Negev area.
 The desert climate, with extremely cool nights during winter with plenty of sunshine during spring and summer created an excellent quality dry wine which was in much demand during the Roman and Byzantine periods.

 A large cave is located in the back of the house.
 The cave has two rooms, and was used for storage of wheat, dry fruit and as a winery.

 The next picture shows a view of the other entrance to the cave, and additional structures around the house.

 The city wall passes just below the house and extends to the north.
 The picture below shows the northern hillside where the city wall continued.

-An adjacent coffee show and petrol station is a convenient place to stop and refuel.
+An adjacent coffee show and petrol station, seen above on the bottom right side, is a convenient place to stop and refuel.
 We highly recommend to have a one or two hour stops at this site on the way to Eilat or back.

 Etymology (behind the name):

 - Avdat, Ovdat – named after the Nabatean king Obodas.
 King Obodas I ruled from 90-87 BC, and defeated Alexander Jannaeus in a battle near Golan.
 This Nabatean victory gave the city its name.
 Later, Obodas III (ruled 30-9BC) developed the city and was buried there.